Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 It's anything but a purging program.

-It begins With someone identifying themselves as a non-citizen.
+It begins with someone identifying themselves as a non-citizen.

 And I guess I would posit back to you.

-I don't think I don't I don't think any non citizen should vote.
+I don't think any non-citizen should vote.

 How are they self-identifying?